 Using Rawhide For Knife Sheath Making.
+(First Approach - not the best)

 On a side note, the knife used was made from a file and finished simply to make the most of the steel.

-I began by soaking the main rawhide, an additional reinforcing strip, and a hide thong used to make a critical stitch located at the bottom of the sheath
+I began by soaking the main rawhide, an additional reinforcing strip, and a hide thong used to make a critical stitch located at the bottom of the sheath.

-Once thoroughly reconstituted, I stitched, with rawhide, where the tip will ultimately sit once the interior of the sheath is dry; I avoided the very tip and used the dull slanting area just above the edge as a target stop location for this rawhide stitch.
+Once thoroughly reconstituted, I stitched with rawhide where the tip will ultimately sit once the interior of the sheath is dry; I avoided the very tip and used the dull slanting area just above the edge as a target stop location for this rawhide stitch.

-I did not stitch along the rawhide - only the tip.
+I did not stitch along the rawhide—only the tip.

 I slid the knife carefully into the soaking sheath and viced down the folded rawhide for a few hours to set.

-Once the raw hide was dry, I simply stitched the buckskin sheath around the rawhide wrapped knife.
+Once the rawhide was dry, I simply stitched the buckskin sheath around the rawhide-wrapped knife.

-Note the broad "top" of the sheath design where the handle of the knife is; when a thong is attached to the top most corners and the ends tied together, the sheath can dangle around the neck without the knife turning or twisting
+Note the broad "top" of the sheath design where the handle of the knife is; when a thong is attached to the topmost corners and the ends tied together, the sheath can dangle around the neck without the knife turning or twisting.

 Make a buckskin sheath to snugly hold the rawhide inner sheath.